 The exchange doesn’t use PGP encryption in emails and it hasn’t been hacked until now.

-As a licensed exchange, itBit is audited regularly, follows all consumer protection laws, and offers FDIC insurance on all fiat balances owned by US clients which go up to $250,000.
+As a licensed exchange, itBit is audited regularly, follows all consumer protection laws, and offers FDIC insurance on all fiat currencies balances owned by US clients which go up to $250,000.

 International accounts may take 1-3 days to become verified, while US users may be able to verify faster using itBit’s knowledge-based authentication system.